btconway/babyagi/README.md

 ## 🧫 Report creation extension (experimental)

-This feature, when finished, shall create a report, summary or code as output to a file, involving parsing, update and development of the file.
+With this extension enabled, the task results and smart search results are getting analyzed for a marker.
+The marker and what shall be done is defined in a supplementary instruction for the objective, called "ACTION".
+The functionality is pretty basic up to now, but important results are properly marked, identified and added to the report file.
+Works also with code!

-Up to now text from task result and smart search results analyzed and written to a file, based on a marker in the text and supplementary instructions for the objective.
-The functionality is pretty basic up to now, but important results are properly marked and added to the report file.
-Works also with code.
+This feature, when finished, shall create a report, summary or code as output to a file, involving parsing, loading and update of the report file.

 See the parameters in .env file for details.